 And grammatically, you may recall the distinction of “I shall” versus “thou shalt” – well in Icelandic, those constructions are still there: “ég skal” versus “þú skalt”.
 Or the difference between possessive pronouns “thy” versus “thine” depending on where it is used – Icelandic retains those kinds of distinctions.

-I’ll close out this post with a (by no means exhaustive) sampling of words that are still similar in Icelandic and English.
+I’ll close out this post with a (by no means exhaustive) sampling of words and phrases that are still similar in Icelandic and English.
 Sometimes the nuance may have shifted a bit in English, but the relationship is still clearly there when you look for it.